-There are certain things to note and a few rules to follow when stripping your furry friend such as
+There are certain things to note and a few rules to follow when stripping your Border Terrier that I’ve listed below.

-Place your pooch on a non-slip surface that is at a convenient height, as this makes stripping a lot easier.
+- Place your pet on a non-slip surface that is at a convenient height, as this makes the stripping process a lot easier.

-When hand-stripping your pet use your thumb and index finger to pull out your pet’s hair with a firm and quick motion, always in the direction of the coat.
+- When hand-stripping use your thumb and index finger to pull out your pet’s hair with a firm and quick motion, always in the direction of the coat.

-Keep the skin around the area of the dead hair you are pulling out tight to make it easier.
+- Keep the skin around the area of the dead hair you are pulling out tight as this will make it eaiser.

-If your pet’s coat is a bit dirty it makes the stripping process easier.
+- If your pets coat is a little bit dirty it makes the strippig process eassier.

-Lastly, always work from one area as you won’t get an even strip if you just strip certain patches.
-We normally start from the back of the neck and work our way down to the base of the tail.
+- Lastly, always work from one area as you won’t get an even strip if you just strip certian patches.
+We normally start from the back of her neck and work our way down to the base of the tail.